Bachelor of Applied Science: Usage

-The AAS is historically considered a technical degree in the United States.
-An accredited AAS degree is a 2 to 3-year degree that articulates well with advanced academics and/or approved technical programs.
-A high school diploma and entry level testing is necessary for college acceptance.
-The AAS provides opportunities for advanced learning through 4-year undergraduate studies in approved fields that will transfer to an accredited BAS program.
+Compared to the Bachelor of Arts (BA) and Bachelor of Science (BS), a BAS degree combines “theoretical and hands-on knowledge and skills that build on a variety of educational backgrounds”.
+BAS degrees often enhance occupational/technical education.

-On 20 February 2009 the Dutch Minister of Education, Culture and Science, Ronald Plasterk, proposed to replace all the existing degrees offered by Dutch vocational universities, such as the BBA, BEd and BEng, with the BAA and the BASc.
-But, the BAS has taken the official degree term in the United States.
+In February 2009, the Dutch Minister of Education, Culture and Science, Ronald Plasterk, proposed to replace all the existing degrees offered by Dutch vocational universities, such as the BBA, BEd and BEng, with the BAA and the BASc.
+Similarly, the United States has taken BAS as an official degree name.

-The Bachelor of Applied Science (BAS) degrees are designed to enhance the occupational/technical education provided by an Associate of Applied Science (AAS) or Associate of Applied Technology (AAT) degree program.

 Fields of study

 The BAS usually requires a student to take a majority of their courses in the applied sciences, specializing in a specific area such as the following: